 The Paraplanners team

-Our clients rely on us to interpret and sensibly apply the latest technical, regulatory and legislative developments.
+Our clients rely on us to interpret and sensibly apply the latest technical, regulatory and legislative developments in the paraplanning work we do with them.
 So we ensure that our team members really know what they’re talking about; always seeking to achieve the highest possible relevant qualifications, and following a rigorous programme of continuous professional development, whether that’s through reading industry publications, attending professional events or sharing best practice with our peers.

 I’m proud to have built an experienced team that focuses on bringing our knowledge, insights and expertise to bear on our day-to-day paraplanning work for clients.
 Every member of our team has hands-on experience working alongside financial advisory practices and understands what makes them tick.
 With team members located throughout the UK, we’re able to support our clients, no matter where they are based.